Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ### Creating secrets and secret versions

 Azure Key Vault allows you to create secrets that are stored in the key vault.
-When a secret is first created, it is given a n ame and a value.
+When a secret is first created, it is given a name and a value.
 This name acts as a way to reach the secret later.

 Secrets in the key vault can have multiple versions of the same secret.
 These are called versions of that secret.